datareel/datareel/load_balancer/drlb_ldm/README.txt

 ldmd_conf_file = ldmd.conf
 resolve_ldm_hostnames = 1

-For all other DRLB setting please refer to the README file supplied with the DRLB server:
+For all other DRLB setting please refer to the DRLB README file:

-# more /usr/share/doc/drlb/README.txt
+# more /usr/share/doc/drlb_ldm/README.txt

 or online: